cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 for players who maybe only intend to stay for a single session, or for players who've died and would like to participate in the rest of the session as a temporary character.

+The GM is encouraged to have an Eddy or two tucked away, for a rainy day.

 Eddy is a friendly robot who bumbles along and helps out the players.

 Eddies are sentient and cheerfully desire to help out, but bumbling.